alaingilbert/git2graph/README.md

 ![Logo](img/logo.png)

-The main goal of this library is to take a linear git history, and create a structure that we can use to draw a graph of the commits/branches.
+Given a list of commits and their parents, return a structure that tells you exactly how to draw the git graph.
+The algorithm try to reproduce the "sourcetree" graph style.

 It takes a json: